-Today is the feast of Saint Fidelis of Sigmaringen, whose original name was Mark Rey: His names comes from his birthplace, with the Fidelis his name in religion, after he joined the Capuchins in the first decade of the 1600’s, as Shakespeare was writing his sonnets and plays in England just after the Elizabethan era, and the so-called ‘Reformation’ at its height.
+Today is the feast of Saint Fidelis of Sigmaringen, (+1622) whose original name was Mark Rey: His names comes from his birthplace, with the Fidelis his name in religion, after he joined the Capuchins in the first decade of the 1600’s, as Shakespeare – whose death day was yesterday, eight years before Fidelis’ – was writing his sonnets and plays in England just after the Elizabethan era, and the so-called ‘Reformation’ at its height.

-The pastor eventually converted to Catholicism at the example and intercession of Saint Fidelis, and so, we may hope, did some of the soldiers.
+The Calvinist pastor, realizing what he had done – killed a saint – eventually realized the error of his ways, and converted to Catholicism, we may presume at the intercession of Saint Fidelis, and so, we may hope, did some of the soldiers.

 God”, he says, “is not pleased by blood – and not acting reasonably (σὺν λόγω) is contrary to God’s nature.
 Faith is born of the soul, not the body.
 Whoever would lead someone to faith needs the ability to speak well and to reason properly, without violence and threats… To convince a reasonable soul, one does not need a strong arm, or weapons of any kind, or any other means of threatening a person with death